 In another version, the most beautiful girl in a village is kidnapped by a dragon Zmey Horynych (a foreign rider setting a village on fire?) and delivered her to a wicked witch Baba Yaga (a merchant?), who would try to persuade her to marry Koschei the Deathless who, for some reason is quite desperate (a buyer?).
 The girl normally would not agree but the witch would have her sold off anyway.
 Then, there is usually a scene, when Koschei is trying to buy the girl’s love and loyalty in exchange for his riches.
 She does not obey and gets punished by being enchanted (Sleepy Beauty story applies).
 The girl is always liberated by her fiancée from the homeland, who is also a Bogatyr.
 Read A.Pushkin's 'Ruslan and Lyudmila' that is based on this very version of the folk tale.
 These stories are very old and very typical for Russian folklore and they are just too similar to the slave trafficking scenario…

 … apart from the happy ending, which would have been rather rare giving the historical circumstances.
-Saint George is the patron of Russia as well as England and the image of the Knight killing the Dragon is in the centre of the Russian coat of arms.
-Considering all the above, these two are probably different knights being placed there for quite a different, possibly simply opposite reasons.
+Saint George is the patron of Russia as well as England and the image of the Knight killing the Dragon is in the centre of the coat of arms of Moscow.
+Considering all the above, these two are probably different knights being placed there for quite a different, possibly even opposite reasons.

 So, on one hand, we read the legends about kidnapped girls and, on another hand, about knights going on a Fair Lady quest… Is there a connection?
 Not insisting.
 Just thinking.
 The art of travesty became especially popular during the Middle Ages mainly as liberation from the Catholic Church's hypocrisy.
 This is a fact.